Will I get more aid from the Office of Financial Aid if I study abroad?

 My program requires me to commit before I have received my financial aid award.
 What are my options to make my decision?

-If you are a high-need financial aid recipient, you can contact Mike Ross to potentially receive an estimate of your financial aid award.
+If you are a high-need financial aid recipient, you can contact our office to potentially receive an estimate of your financial aid award.
 Be sure to include your 8-digit UMID number and the name of your program in the correspondence.
 (If you have already committed to your program, please do not email inquiring an estimate, as it will delay the actual receipt of your financial aid award.)